Kazem al-Khalil: Exit from parliament (1960–1972)

 After Imam Sharafeddin's death in 1957, his son Sayed Jafar Sharafeddin and other representatives of the Shia community of Southern Lebanon asked his relative Sayed Musa Sadr to be his successor as Imam.
 In 1959, Sadr moved to Tyre and at first encountered not only suspicion, but also opposition.
 Yet, within just a few years he managed to create a broad following.

 In the 1960 general election, al-Khalil lost his seat as deputy in parliament in the national election despite his alliance with wealthy expatriates in West Africa, allegedly also due to intrigues of the Lebanese Deuxième Bureau intelligence agency.
 "His political activity became anti-establishment until he was suspected of being involved in a coup attempt in late December 1961, for which the Syrian Nationalist Party was responsible."In the 1964 general election, al-Khalil lost again to his rival, likewise in the 1968 election, when he came in at a close fourth place.
 Hence, the former minister complained about "armed demonstrations, bribery, and arrests".
 While the extent of apparent irregularities could not be determined, there is evidence that Khalil himself had sought financial assistance from the US Embassy in Beirut.

 In 1968, al-Khalil played a key role as vice-president of Chamoun's National Liberal Party when it joined the Tripartite Alliance with the two other main rightwing parties: Pierre Gemayel's Kataeb and the National Bloc of Raymond Eddé.

-Thus, al-Khalil did keep considerable influence not only on the national stage, but also in foreign relations, since one of his three sons - Khalil al-Khalil - became Lebanon's Ambassador to the Imperial State of Iran in 1971.
+Thus, al-Khalil did keep considerable influence not only on the national stage, but also in foreign relations, since one of his three sons – Khalil Khalil – became Lebanon's Ambassador to the Imperial State of Iran in 1971.
 He kept that position until 1978.

-Meanwhile, in 1972 Maha al-Khalil Chalabi - one of Kazem's two daughters - founded the commercial "Festivals de Tyr".
+Meanwhile, in 1972 Maha al-Khalil Chalabi – one of Kazem's two daughters – founded the commercial "Festivals de Tyr".